AurelDeveloper/letter-display/README.md

 ## Configuration

-1. Set environment variables in a `.env.local` file:
+1. Set environment variables in a `.env.example` file:

    ```plaintext
    SUPABASE_URL=your_supabase_url